 After conversion press "Open" to find converted shows and transfer converted shows to NAS device or USB stick for playing through Roku or WD TV Live streaming media player.

-- How to Transcode and Play M2TS Files with Plex Media Server?
+- How to Play AVI Files on Roku 4/3/2 with USB Drive?

 - How to Upload Sony 4K XAVC S to Dropbox for Sharing via Link?